noncombatant/futils/src/fields_help.md

 prints them.
 You can give more than 1 instance of `-c field`, to select multiple fields.

+For records that lack a requested field, prints an empty field.

 ## Options

 * `-c`: Select the `field`(s).
 This option can be given multiple times, and